 Environmental issues are becoming huge in the media; global warming is quickly worsening, so it’s becoming a priority for people to start looking after the planet we live on, you can help out by ensuring you live in an eco-friendly house.

-An eco friendly house is where the family living in the property take extra precautions to ensure that they are environmentally friendly with most of the things they do in their home.
-This involves a variety of things carried out by themselves rather than appliances that can help you in doing this.
+An eco-friendly house is where the family living in the property take extra precautions to ensure that they are environmentally friendly with most of the things they do in their home.
+This involves a variety of things carried out by themselves rather than appliances that help you in doing this.

 Global warming is worsening at an alarming rate, so the media are pushing environmentally friendly practices in the news to influence the public.
 Want to do your part for the environment?
 Look no further; this article is going to give you some top tips on how you can easily make your home eco-friendly while saving money, so keep reading!